NSSE: The survey that makes a difference

-With questions about student-faculty interaction, active and collaborative learning and what makes for a supportive campus environment, NSSE also informs the work of the Centre for Teaching Support and Innovation.
-Carol Rolheiser, Director, explains, “Data from NSSE provides an important lens for how we think about the many facets of teaching.
-NSSE findings help us as teachers to better understand what support means to our students and we can then translate that knowledge into practical teaching techniques.”
+With questions about student-faculty interaction, active and collaborative learning and what makes a supportive campus environment, NSSE also informs the work of the Centre for Teaching Support and Innovation.
+The data collected helps instructors have a deeper understanding of how to support students and translate knowledge into practical teaching techniques.

-This is the fifth time U of T has taken part in the survey, developed by the Center for Postsecondary Research at Indiana University.
-More than 1,500 higher education institutions in the United States and Canada have used the survey to measure the quality of the student experience both inside and outside the classroom.
+This is the sixth time U of T has taken part in the survey, developed by the Center for Postsecondary Research at Indiana University.
+More than 1,500 higher education institutions in the United States and Canada have used the survey to measure the quality of the student experience both inside and alongside the classroom.

 Results from the 2014 survey can be found on the Vice-President & Provost website.